 Class width = Range / Number of intervals

-Step 7: Finally, the area for the histogram equation is calculated by adding the product of all the frequency density and their corresponding class width.
+- Finally, the Area for the Histogram equation is calculated by adding the product of all the frequency density and their corresponding class width.

-Let us consider the table below which shows the weights of children in a class.
+Let us consider the table below, which shows children’s weights in a class.

-From the above table, the following can be calculated
+From the above table, we can calculate the following:

 - Class width of the first interval = 35 – 30 = 5